Particle production by a relativistic semitransparent mirror of finite size and thickness: Applications

 \subsection{Chen-Mourou trajectory}

 We now consider the trajectory proposed to be realizable in a future flying plasma mirror experiment \cite{Chen2020}.
 The trajectory is given by

 where $\{\omega_{p0},b,D\}$ are positive plasma mirror parameters and time $t$ is written as a function of the trajectory $Z$.
-This trajectory is initially moving to the left ultra-relativistically and asymptotes the Davies-Fulling trajectory either at late-time $t\rightarrow\infty$ or in a near-uniform plasma background $b\ll 1$.
+This trajectory is initially moving to the left ultra-relativistically and it approximates the Davies-Fulling trajectory either (i) in a near-uniform plasma background $b\ll 1$, or (ii) at \textit{late time} $t\gg D\ln \left[3\pi/(2\omega_{p0}D)\right]+3\pi/[2(1+b)\omega_{p0}]$ for any $b$.
+For suitably chosen parameter values and experimental design, this \textit{late time} period may occupy most of the acceleration phase.